carpentries-incubator/python-text-analysis/_episodes/10-finetuning-transformers.md

     {'entity_group': 'LOC', 'score': 0.99975127, 'word': 'Syria', 'start': 25, 'end': 30}

-We could use this existing model for whatever research tasks we want.
-These models are highly performant at a variety of tasks.
-There are many prebuilt LLM models available on HuggingFace, which can effectively perform many useful tasks.
-But let's suppose we want to do a novel task.
-Let's discuss how we might do this using an example.
+LLMs are highly performant at not just one, but a variety of tasks.
+And there are many versions of LLMs, designed to perform well on a variety of tasks available on HuggingFace.

+We could use this existing model for research purposes as is.
+We might use an existing NER model to find examples of the most common locations in a set of fiction.
+You could categorize product reviews as positive or negative automatically using sentiment analysis.
+You could automatically translate documents from one language to another.

+There are many possible tasks that LLMs can handle!

-## Why Fine Tune?
+### Why Fine Tune?

-There are many many prebuilt models for BERT.
-Why would you want to go through the trouble of training or fine tuning your own?
+Given that there are many many prebuilt models for BERT, why would you want to go through the trouble of fine tuning your own?

-Well, perhaps you are looking to do something for which there is no prebuilt model.
+LLM's are very robust.
+They aren't just capable of doing tasks other people have already trained them for.
+LLMs can also do specific and novel tasks you might want to accomplish as part of research!

+Imagine using a LLM to classify a group of documents using training data you create.
+Or imagine an LLM pulling out specific types of words based on examples you provide.
+LLM's can be trained to do these specific tasks fairly well, without needing terabytes of data to do so.

+Let's take a look on how we fine tune an LLM on a novel task by walking through an example.

 ## The Interpretive Loop